Elluan/diff_detection_model/README.md

 ## Usage

-First you need to put the FFConcat3 model int the folder.
+First you need to put the FFConcat3 model into the folder.

 Create the image
 ```